 Conversely, running a cloud-based contact center means that you’ll only need to install applications on your desktops.
-Since the features are rolled out by the provider, adding advanced technologies like predictive dialer software and speech analytics is done effortlessly at the server and by simply requesting the feature.
+Since the features are rolled out by the provider, adding advanced technologies for call centers like predictive dialer software and speech analytics is done effortlessly at the server and by simply requesting the feature.

 Cost-wise, cloud contact centers are more predictable since you pay the provider based on usage.
 If you’re not making calls for a set period, you don’t pay since most have pay-as-you-go plans.
 A great example of this is Five9 pricing and plans.
 You also scale down or up as needed.
 With on-premise centers, you end up with a set cost no matter how much you use the center.

 Cloud contact center stats highlight some of the important benefits of running a cloud-based contact center by showing that: